-CHECK SHEET: "sheet" used to collect data in real-time and at the location where the data is generated.
+CHECK SHEET: A "sheet" used to collect real-time data at the location where the data is generated.
 Data can be of any type and is the first steps to any improvement project which can be either quantitative or qualitative (attribute, discrete, variable, continuous).

 CLASSIFICATION: A trait such as a defect or failure mode must be classified into a category.

 COEFFICIENT OF CORRELATION: that measures only a linear relationship between two variables and is denoted by an "r" value.
 The "r" value is used to measure the correlation and it will always range from -1.0 (anticorrelation) to +1.0.
 As the value approaches 0 their is less linear correlation, or dependence) of the variables.

 COEFFICIENT OF DETERMINATION: The COD ranges from 0-1 (0%-100%) represented by r-squared.
 The proportion of variability of the dependent variable (Y) accounted for or explained by the independent variable (x) equal to the coefficient of correlation value squared.